Queen Elizabeth II’s camera collection was nothing short of awesome

 The queen taking a picture at the Royal Windsor Horse Show.

 Queen Elizabeth II passed away today at the age of 96.
-One of the most photographed human beings of the 20th century, her own passion for photography was no secret.
+One of the most photographed beings of the 20th century, her own for was no secret.
 The late British monarch was often documented with a camera in hand.
-In fact, images of her chatting up photographers and inspecting camera gear are plentiful.
+In fact, images of her chatting photographers and inspecting camera gear are plentiful.

-So, to celebrate her life and passion for photography, we’ve rounded up a collection of images showcasing Queen Elizabeth II, the photographer.
-Each features a different camera from her collection, from a golden Rollei 35 to a vintage home movie camera, these are some of the she was most often seen enjoying.
+So, to celebrate her life and passion for photography, we’ve rounded up a collection of images showcasing Queen Elizabeth II, the .
+Each features a different camera from her collection, from a Rollei 35 to a vintage home movie camera, these are some of the models she was most often seen enjoying.

 Note: We couldn’t find any images of the late queen shooting with a digital camera—perhaps she was a film fanatic through and through?
 Let us know if you come across one, [email protected].